Donald Trump, Jimmy Kimmel In Twitter Spat Over Oscars’ Low Rating

 Kimmel was not alone in calling out Trump for his Oscars tweet.

 Jack Scofield, a former writer for The Guardian, posted a list ranking all 44 U.S presidents from 0 (Failure) to 50 (Average) to 100 (Great).
 Trump was dead last with a score of 12 while Abraham Lincoln topped the list with 95.
-Trump’s predecessor, Barack Obama, broke the Top Ten with a score of 71, putting him on eighth place.
+Trump’s predecessor, Barack Obama, broke the Top Ten with a score of 71, putting him in eighth place.

 Says the lowest rated president in HISTORY ????????????